 (2) The delegation must be in writing signed by the Minister.

+(3A) The CEO may delegate to any officer of the Department or another person —

+(a) any power or duty of the CEO under another provision of this Act; or

+(b) if the Department is the controlling authority of a fishing boat harbour or mooring control area, any power or duty of that controlling authority under a provision of this Act.

+(3B) The delegation must be in writing signed by the CEO.

+(3C) If the controlling authority of a fishing boat harbour or mooring control area is a body corporate, the controlling authority may delegate any power or duty of the controlling authority under another provision of this Act to any of its officers or employees.

+(3D) The delegation must be in writing executed by the controlling authority.

 (3) A person to whom a power or duty is delegated under this section cannot delegate the power or duty.

 (4) A person exercising or performing a power or duty that has been delegated under this section, is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(5) Nothing in this section limits the ability of the Minister to perform a function through an officer or agent.
+(5) Nothing in this section limits the ability of the Minister, the CEO or a controlling authority to perform a function through an officer, employee or agent.

 [Section 11A inserted by No. 71 of 2006 s.
-12.]
+12; amended by No. 9 of 2014 s.
+43.]

 12. Regulations